Q: Why do you have more than one job costing report?

 A: This is the most common question we get.
 The overall reason is due to the fact that they often take information from different places and often do different things with that information.

-There are three commonly used reports for Job Costing that we often get questions as to why they do not match.
+There are four commonly used reports for Job Costing that we often get questions as to why they do not match.
 They are Job Costing, Job Costing Overview, Job Costing Summary, and Income Statement by Customer:Job.
 Here are a few of the most notable differences between the reports.

 Job Costing Report Overview